pnkraemer/matfree/README.md

 }
 ```

-If you are using Matfree's differentiable LSMR implementation, then you
+If you are using Matfree's **differentiable LSMR implementation**, then you
 are using the algorithm from [this paper](https://arxiv.org/abs/2510.19634).
-We would appreciate it if you cited the paper as follows:
+We would appreciate it if you cited it as follows:

 ```bibtex
 @article{roy2025matrix,